civicrm/civicrm-user-guide/docs/events/creating-an-event.md

 organization's primary location, you may also want to provide contact information for the meeting location.

+You can also select whether or not the event location is showed on the registration and event information screens.

 ## Fees

 If the event is free, set the **Paid Event** radio button to **No**,